egel-lang/egel/python/README.md

     user$ sudo make install
 ```

-This bridge only supports minimal functionality.
+This bridge supports minimal functionality.
+Unfortunately, the
+current Python 3.10 seems buggy and unstable so this development
+is halted for a while.

 An example can be found in the `example` directory.